subugoe/symfony-test/README.md

 This project is a case study for typical web projects written in PHP using the Symfony framework.
 The main idea is to create a common architecture that is both easy to extend and easy to test.
+You can read the wiki pages for more details: https://github.com/subugoe/symfony-test/wiki.

 ## Prerequisites